react-native-elements/react-native-elements/website/docs/getting_started.md

 :::note

 The aim of React Native Elements is to provide an all-in-one UI kit for creating apps in react native.
-There are many great ui components made by developers all around open source.
-React Native Elements takes the hassle of assembling these packages together by giving you a ready made kit with consistent api and look and feel.
+There are many great UI components made by developers all around open source.
+React Native Elements takes the hassle of assembling these packages together by giving you a ready made kit with consistent API and look and feel.
 :::